Polestar 1

 The Polestar 1 is a 2-door plug-in hybrid sports car marketed by Polestar, a brand of Volvo Cars.
-It is the first car produced by the company since becoming an independent car manufacturer in June 2017.
+It was the first car produced by the company since becoming an independent car manufacturer in June 2017.
 Based on Volvo's Concept Coupé from 2013, the Polestar 1 is built on the Volvo Scalable Product Architecture platform and is powered by a hybrid powertrain, using a front-mounted engine and two electric motors at the rear.
-A limited production run has been capped to three years with a total of 1,500 units to be produced for the left-hand drive market only.
-Production is to take place in Chengdu, China, where the company's first production facility was built.
+A limited production run of 1,500 cars took place over three years, from 2019 to 2022, for the left-hand drive market only.
+Production took place in Chengdu, China, where the company's first production facility was built.

 History

 The Polestar 1 started as Volvo's Concept Coupé from 2013, styled by German car designer Thomas Ingenlath, who previously worked in lead design positions at Audi, Volkswagen and Škoda.
 After the unveiling of the Concept Coupé, Ingenlath said that the model took inspiration from the Volvo P1800, stating that "it is a car designer’s duty to reflect and incorporate design signatures that are vital parts of the company’s heritage".

-The Polestar 1 was unveiled on October 17, 2017 at the Shanghai Auto Show, making its world premiere and first public appearance.
-It came after several teasers were released from the company, including a video revealing the car's reveal date while a number of detail photographs were posted by the company's Instagram account from October 2 to 16, 2017.
+The Polestar 1 was unveiled on October 17, 2017, at the Shanghai Auto Show, making its world premiere and first public appearance.
+It came after several teasers were released from the company, including a video revealing the car's reveal date while several detail photographs were posted by the company's Instagram account from October 2 to 16, 2017.

-In June of 2019, Polestar announced that the Polestar 1 was entering its final stages of development as a prototype, before production would officially commence in the later-unveiled production site in Chengdu, China.
+In June 2019, Polestar announced that the Polestar 1 was entering its final stages of development as a prototype, before production would officially commence in the later-unveiled production site in Chengdu, China.

-In April of 2021, the final version of the Polestar 1 was unveiled at the 2021 Shanghai Auto Show.
+In April 2021, the final version of the Polestar 1 was unveiled at the 2021 Shanghai Auto Show.
 This matte-gold Polestar 1 was designed to commemorate the final run of production and featured no difference to the original car other than the paint.
 Only 25 were made, with a USD$5,000 price increase over the base MSRP.

-The production of the Polestar 1 has officially ended later in 2022 and the Polestar 5 and 4 is said to replace it later in 2024 or 2025.
+The production of the Polestar 1 officially ended later in 2022 and the Polestar 5 and 4 are intended to replace it, later in 2024 or 2025.